zainul/xs/README.md

 - Configs directory is for placed the config file

 ### Internal
-- Domain
+- Entity
-    - Encapsulate enterprise wide business rules.
-Domain in Go is a set of data structures and functions.
+    - Encapsulate enterprise wide business rules. entity in Go is a set of data structures and functions.

 - Usecase
     - Usecases is layer contains application specific business rules.
 It encapsulates and implements all of the use cases of the system